mcgrey0/Hello-World/README.md

 # Hello-World
-Should display the text "Hello World!" using java.
+Everything needed to display the text "Hello World!" using java.